CCAD welcomes new chaplain

 |0

-This work, CCAD welcomes new chaplain, by Ervey Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CCAD welcomes new chaplain, by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT